bat-fleck/PomoDoro-Timer/README.md

 2.Start the pomodoro timer (25 minutes).
 3.Work on the task.
 4.End work when the timer rings and put a checkmark on a piece of paper.
-5.If you have fewer than four checkmarks, take a short break of 5 minutes, then go to step 2.
+5.If you have fewer than four checkmarks, take a short break of 5 minutes.
-6. After four pomodoros, take a longer break (15–30 minutes), press reset and then go to step 1.
+6.After four pomodoros, press "Stop" and take a longer break (15–30 minutes).
+7.Press "Reset" and start working again.

 ```
 ## Functions